VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

 The [ObjectSprite](/documentation/api/class-object-sprite/) uses OBJECTs to render CHARs in one of the 4 posible WORLDS in OBJECT display mode.
 As all the [Sprites](/documentation/api/class-sprite/), they use a [Texture](/documentation/api/class-texture/), but its map is used directly by the [ObjectSprite](/documentation/api/class-object-sprite/) to configure the OBJECTs.
 They are more flexible than [BgmapSprites](/documentation/api/class-bgmap-sprite/), but use more memory and are heavier to process, both by the CPU and the VIP.

 [ObjectSprites](/documentation/api/class-object-sprite/) requiere [ObjectSpriteContainers](/documentation/api/class-object-sprite-container/) to be rendered.
 Since the VIP can draw up to 4 OBJECT WORLDs, the engine allows to instantiate up to 4 [ObjectSpriteContainers](/documentation/api/class-object-sprite-container/).
-To control how many containers are instantiated, set a non-zero value in the [StageSpec](/documentation/api/struct-stage-spec/)'s `objectSpritesContainersSize` array.
+To control how many containers are instantiated, set a `true` value in the [StageSpec](/documentation/api/struct-stage-spec/)'s `objectSpritesContainersConfiguration` array.

+If there is not at least one [ObjectSpriteContainer](/documentation/api/class-object-sprite-container/) in the [Stage](/documentation/api/class-stage/), no [ObjectSprite](/documentation/api/class-object-sprite/) will be visible.

+[ObjectSprites](/documentation/api/class-object-sprite/) are added to the [ObjectSpriteContainers](/documentation/api/class-object-sprite-container/) with the closest Z coordinate at the moment of the sprite's instantiation.

 ## Wireframes